Thomas Helveg: Later and coaching career

 After retiring at the end of 2010, it was confirmed on 17 December 2010, that Helveg from 1 January 2011 would continue at OB as an assistant coach under Henrik Clausen.
 Clausen was fired on 26 March 2012, but Helveg continued in his position under newly hired manager Poul Hansen.
 At his own request, Helveg chose to resign from his position in June 2013.

-In August 2015, Helveg was back in football when he was hired as a member of FC Roskilde's board.
+In August 2015, Helveg was back in football when he was hired as a member of Roskilde's board.
 It is unknown how long Helveg held this position.

 On 28 May 2020, Helveg was appointed assistant coach of Denmark's U-19 national team.
 He left the position in August 2021.
 In October 2022, Helveg returned to OB, where he was hired as a 'resource coach'.
 Helveg's new position included helping with the integration of new players.
+In June 2024, Helveg was given a new role at OB, as he was to act as a scout for the first team.